volkandindar/agartha/README.md

 	- **Remote Code Execution**: It creates dynamic dictionary list for both unix and windows environments with different combinations.
 	- **SQL Injection Boolean-based**: It creates static boolean based SQLi dictionary list to help revealing vulnerable spots.
 - **Authorization Matrix**: It creates an acccess role matrix based on user sessions and helps to find auhtorization/authentication related issues.
-- And **Http Request to JavaScript Converter**: It converts Http requests to JavaScript code and might be useful for digging up XSS issues more.
+- And **Http Request to JavaScript Converter**: It converts Http requests to JavaScript code and might be useful for digging up XSS issues more.<br/><br/>

 Here is a small tutorial how to use.